GuilhermeFranciscoPereira/LandingPage_Ana-Guarda/README.en.md

     - AboutWhoAmI: This is the first component of the "About" section, where we introduce who Ana Flávia Guarda is.
     - Buttons: Responsible for the website's buttons. - Header: Header located at the top of the landing page
     - MainSection: Where we have the first component on the screen
         - TypingWords: Created solely to utilize the 'use client' in a smaller part of the code, this component is for changing words below the subtitle.
+    - RealClassVideo: Added a session to show a bit of a real recorded class.
+Using YouTube and the URL comes through .env
     - WhyTakeClassWithMe: Component that shows the user the benefits of the methodology used by Ana, providing real data and a link for full visualization.

 - `./src/hooks:` Contains our custom hooks with the logical parts of all our components: